-There are some types of thread locking chemicals that will set up faster than others of the same brand.
+There are certain types of thread locking chemicals that will set up faster than others of the same brand.
 So, it is best to review all of the product specification sheets between the variety of chemical products.
 For example; when tightening six bolts into a connection, the six are laid out on the bench and the chemical compound is applied to the threads.
 When individually tightening each one, the chemicals begin to set up, changing the torque resistance as each bolt is installed at different times, especially if tightened in increments.

-If a mechanic cannot expend over 1,000 lb-ft. of torque to tighten a $1 \frac{1}{2}$ " bolt, regardless of the grade strength, a 'locking' chemical won't help.
+If a mechanic cannot expend over 1,000 lb-ft. of torque to tighten a 1 1/2" bolt, regardless of the grade strength of the bolt, then a 'locking' chemical won't help to prevent looseness or metal fatigue.